 They’re inconsequential, they say.

-After all, when people dream, they seem to be mentally rehashing something that happened during the day.
+On the surface, dreamers often seem to be mentally rehashing something that happened during the day.

 Following that line of thinking, extra work is to be avoided.
 It’s better to do things that will give you some payback, even if it’s merely enjoyment.